Chart Color Schemes

 Population growth drivers in Kings Meadows - Punchbowl are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Kings Meadows - Punchbowl's population was around 5,180 as of Nov 2025.
-This reflects an increase of 239 people since the 2021 Census, which reported a population of 4,941 people.
-The growth is inferred from ABS data showing an estimated resident population of 5,033 in June 2024 and an additional 97 validated new addresses since the Census date.
-This results in a population density ratio of 899 persons per square kilometer.
-Kings Meadows - Punchbowl's growth rate of 4.8% since the 2021 census exceeded the SA3 area's average growth rate of 4.0%.
-Population growth was primarily driven by overseas migration, contributing approximately 95.5% of overall population gains during recent periods.
+Kings Meadows - Punchbowl's population is 5,182 as of Feb 2026.
+This shows an increase of 241 people since the 2021 Census, which reported a population of 4,941.
+The growth is inferred from ABS estimates: 5,033 in June 2024 and 99 new addresses since the Census date.
+This results in a density ratio of 899 persons per square kilometer.
+Kings Meadows - Punchbowl's 4.9% growth exceeds the SA3 area average of 4.2%.
+Overseas migration contributed approximately 95.5% of population gains recently.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 growth estimates, Tasmania State Government's Regional/LGA projections are adopted with adjustments made using weighted aggregation from LGA to SA2 levels.
-Future population projections indicate an increase just below the median for non-metropolitan areas nationally.
-The area is expected to expand by 393 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 4.8% over the 17-year period.
+For areas not covered by this data, Tasmania State Government's Regional/LGA projections are adopted, released in 2022 with a base year of 2021.
+Projected demographic shifts indicate a population increase just below the median for Australian non-metropolitan areas to 2041.
+The latest annual ERP population numbers suggest an increase of 393 persons by 2041, reflecting a total increase of 4.7% over 17 years.

 Frequently Asked Questions - Population